Earthrise tells stories for a new world. Radical stories of hope, of new possibility. Stories from the future that help us navigate the now.

-We’re named after the iconic photo taken in 1968 by William Anders on the NASA Apollo 8 mission to the moon.
+Our name comes from the iconic photo taken in 1968 by William Anders during the NASA Apollo 8 mission to the moon.
 When it was published, ‘Earthrise’ helped catalyse the global environmental movement.
 It shifted the perspective of those who saw it, serving as a reminder of both the fragility and the uniqueness of Planet Earth.

 Our goal is to humanise the impacts of the climate crisis by sharing the diverse experiences of those living on the frontlines of climate change and the activists who have devoted their lives to tackling it.

-earthrise is a collective of designers, filmmakers, and writers dedicated to communicating how we navigate the climate crisis.
+Earthrise is a growing collective of designers, filmmakers, and writers dedicated to communicating how we navigate the climate crisis.

-earthrise was founded in July 2020 by Jack Harries, Alice Aedy and Finn Harries as a way of combining their shared interests in filmmaking, photography and design.
-It operates as a full service creative studio with a dedicated team of designers, filmmakers, and writers.
+The organisation was founded in July 2020 by Finn Harries, Alice Aedy and Jack Harries as a way of combining their shared interests in filmmaking, photography and design.
+It operates as storytelling studio with a dedicated team of designers, filmmakers, and writers.

 We’re shaped by an ever-growing network of young, engaged people from around the world who share similar concerns, hopes and dreams about our collective future.
 We strive to represent marginalised voices and diverse perspectives through the work we create.

 We're always looking for passionate members to join our team.
 You can get in touch at email@example.com

 Our intention is to live the values that guide our creative work.
 These are a preliminary set of guiding principles that we use for navigating and communicating the climate and ecological crisis.

 Earthrise will always be a place where optimism can be found through action.
 Even in times of darkness, we believe in the power of radical optimism to inspire the creativity and imagination we need to light the path ahead.
 This belief in something better drives us in our demand for change.

 The crisis is intersectional